Inland Kochi, A Riverside Meander

 • Local and old-fashioned Japanese towns

-• Niyodo Blue” a unique color to the area
+• Niyodo Blue,” a unique color in the area

-While the ride was only four or five hours, it was an incredible and easy way to access a beautiful area of Japan.
-Kochi city is a great place to station yourself for other rides outside of the city in the Shikoku area, a once-in-a-lifetime experience.
+While the ride was only four or five hours, it was an easy and incredible way to reach a beautiful area of Japan.
+Kochi city is a great place to base yourself for other rides outside the city in the Shikoku area, offering a once-in-a-lifetime experience.

 Originally from Wellington, New Zealand, I now live in Tokyo.
 I cycle everywhere in the city and feel very lucky to have access to such incredible nature.